rizkydharmawan/ET4394-Wireless-Networking-Course/RFID/README.md

 To encode the information from the RFID , we separate the data into four parts (figure above), We use Matlab to decode the RFID data, there are 4 parts of the graph that have to be decoded

+##Details of the cpde
+Reader_to_Tag.m is one file that can be run once and can give two bitstreams as output.
+The variables 'bitstream' and 'bitstream1' contain the value of the two bitstreams.
+'Tag_To_reader_1' contains the code for the first tag.
+The bitstream is stored in the variable 'streamm'.'Tag_To_reader_2'contains the code for the first tag.
+The bitstream is stored in the variable 'streamm'.

 ## The result
 1. READER  to TAG (ACK = 01)	:  0	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1